 NetSpot runs on both macOS and Windows, and you can try it for free to see how this popular wireless spectrum analyzer can help you uncover hidden sources of interference that prevent you from enjoying your internet connection to the fullest.

-With the right application, you can understand the spectrum WiFi networks are broadcasted in and easily eliminate sources of interface.
+With the right application, you can understand the spectrum WiFi networks are broadcasted in and easily eliminate sources of interference.
 These days, extremely capable WiFi spectrum analyzers are available in the work of easy-to-use Windows and Mac applications that make WiFi analysis approachable even to inexperienced home users.